vezzolter/DSA/README.md

 # &#128193; Repository Structure
-Please note that this structure will remain dynamic and adaptable throughout its evolution.
-As a starting overview, I aim to offer a straightforward list that outlines the various topics.
-Over time, this structure will grow and expand, making it a continually improving resource.
+This list provides a straightforward overview of the repository's contents.
+For a better navigation, Completed projects are marked with ✅, while projects currently under development are marked with 🔄.
+Please note, that this structure will remain dynamic and adaptable throughout its evolution.

 **The Structure:**
 - Algorithms